 3. Shadows as a Subject

 Try this: Shoot just the shadow of an object and see if the photo tells a story without showing the object at all.
+This forces you to think about how shapes and forms convey meaning and emotion without relying on literal representation.

 4. Techniques to Practice

 • Silhouettes: Place your subject between your camera and the light source.
+By exposing for the bright background your subject will become a dark and recognizable shape.

 5. Composition with Light and Shadow